thenerdery/swift-style-guide/README.markdown

 * Add a single newline character before and after Swift MARKs

-* Add a single newline character above a variable's or method's comments
+* Add a single newline character before a variable's or method's comments

 **When appropriate**